Financial-Times/origami/README.md

 ## Enhanced/Core expeirence

 We use the [standard](http://origami.ft.com/docs/developer-guide/using-modules/#styles-for-fallbacks-and-enhancements) `o--if-js` and `o--if-no-js` classes to hide elements in enhanced and core experience respectively

+## Upgrading from 4.x.x to 5.x.x

+This is a complete change in the markup and usage of the module, so we advise to look at the markup in the demos and go over the readme.
+If any issues come up, please let us know.

 Copyright (c) 2016 Financial Times Ltd. All rights reserved.